mg-Ben/MyKnowledge/Others/Elastic/Search/ElasticSearch/ElasticSearch.md

 ## Data path
 For Debian-based installations:
 - [[Linux#/var|/var]]/lib/elasticsearch
+You can change the data path with `paht.data` in [[#Main Configuration Files|elasticsearch.yml]].
+This is very useful when you need to change the [[Operating System#Partition|partition]] where to build the database.
+In this case, ensure that the new directory has got the same permissions and owners as the original `/var/lib/elasticsearch`.
+You can create the new directory by copying `/var/lib/elasticsearch` directory and using [[UNIX#cp (Copy files)]] command with the `-p` flag.
 ## Configuration Files
 Where are they located?
 Inside [[#Configuration Files Path]].
 ### Main Configuration Files